SynBioDex/pySBOL/docs/installation.rst

 Using Pip
 ----------------------

-PySBOL is available for Windows and Mac OSX via pip installation, which is the simplest method to obtain pySBOL.
+pySBOL is available for Windows and Mac OSX via PyPI, which is the simplest method to obtain pySBOL.
-To install pySBOL using pip, run:
+To install pySBOL using pip, run following line on console:

-pip install pysbol
+``pip install pysbol``

-On Mac OSX, run:

-pip install pysbol --prefix=/usr/local

 ----------------------
 Using Python